Singer Chris Brown pleads not guilty to hit-and-run charge

 Last week, a judge revoked Brown's probation due to the traffic accident and will determine next month if the "Kiss Kiss" singer's conduct violated the terms of his probation, which could lead to jail time.

-Brown, 24, was sentenced to five years probation, 180 days of community service and domestic violence counseling in connection with his much-publicized assault on Rihanna on the eve of the 2009 Grammy Awards.
+Brown, 24, was sentenced to five years probation, 180 days of community service and domestic violence counselling in connection with his much-publicized assault on Rihanna on the eve of the 2009 Grammy Awards.

 The singer is due in court on August 15 for his next hearing on the hit-and-run case.